-- Theory Major groups of phytochemicals (secondary metabolites) and their chemical, physical and biological properties: Introduction to phytochemicals, Phytochemicals in horticultural crops; Roles of phytochemicals in plants for making ecological interactions and describe horticultural methods to manipulate phytochemical levels in plants: Biosynthesis, ecological interaction, manipulation of phytochemicals; Benefits of phytochemicals for humans: industrial uses and impact on human health and measure selected phytochemicals, Functional food and nutraceuticals in human health, Impact on human health and measure selected phytochemicals. - Practical Sample collection, preparation and polyphenol extraction methods; Antioxidant activity, total phenol and flavonoid contents; evaluate composition of polyphenols in selected fruits and vegetables hplc or gc/ms, determine vitamin C content, mini project to test biological effect of polyphenol extracts against diseases.
+Major groups of phytochemicals (secondary metabolites) and their chemical, physical and biological properties: Introduction to phytochemicals, Phytochemicals in horticultural crops; Roles of phytochemicals in plants for making ecological interactions and describe horticultural methods to manipulate phytochemical levels in plants: Biosynthesis, ecological interaction, manipulation of phytochemicals; Benefits of phytochemicals for humans: industrial uses and impact on human health and measure selected phytochemicals present in fruits and vegetables:Industrial application of phytochemicals, Functional food and nutraceuticals in human health, Impact on human health and measure selected phytochemicals present in fruits and vegetables.

+Sample collection, preparation and polyphenol extraction methods; Antioxidant activity, total phenol and flavonoid contents; evaluate composition of polyphenols in selected fruits and vegetables hplc or gc/ms, determine vitamin C content, mini project to test biological effect of polyphenol extracts against diseases.